SkylineCommunications/dataminer-docs/connector-help/connector_help/Jampro_Combiner.md

 ### Creation

-This is a **modbus** driver.
+This is a **modbus** connector.
 The following input is required during element creation:

 **Serial CONNECTION**: